Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers: Experimental Evaluation and Analysis of the Attacks

-For the work done by Siddhanti et al. \cite{siddhantietal2017}, although only a reduced number (9) of faults are required to recover the state, the attacker must know the values of 20 state bits, which increases the complexity of the attack by $2^{20}$.
-For the work done by Zhang et al. \cite{zhangetal2018}, the authors focus on recovering the initial state of ACORNv3 by solving the system of linear equations.
-They required $26 < n < 43$ faults to recover the initial state, using guess-and-determine method, as the number of linear equations is less than the number of state variables.
-Since their attack requires to guess some state bits, the attack complexity is $c\cdot2^{146.5-3.52n}$, where $c$ is the time complexity of equation solving and $n$ is the number of faults.
-In contrast, our proposed method includes quadratic equations in the state recovery process, achieving full state recovery without adopting the guess-and-determine method.
-The proposed method successfully recovers the full 293-bit state of ACORNv3 with 21 to 34 faults, that is 19.04\% lower than the result of Zhang et al. \cite{zhangetal2018}, considering the case of highest number of faults used in the attack.
+For the study conducted by Siddhanti et al. \cite{siddhantietal2017}, although only a small number (9) of faults are required to recover the state, the attacker must know the values of 20 state bits, which increases the complexity of the attack by $2^{20}$.
+In the work by Zhang et al. \cite{zhangetal2018}, the authors focus on recovering the initial state of ACORNv3 by solving the system of linear equations.
+Their approach requires $26 < n < 43$ faults to recover the initial state using a guess-and-determine method, as the number of linear equations obtained is fewer than the number of state variables.
+Because their attack requires guessing certain state bits, the attack complexity is $c\cdot2^{146.5-3.52n}$, where $c$ is the time complexity of equation solving and $n$ is the number of faults.

+In contrast, we incorporate both linear and quadratic equations for the state recovery process, and achieve a full state recovery without necessitating a guess-and-determine approach.
+Our proposed method successfully recovers the full 293-bit state of ACORNv3 with 21 to 34 faults.
+This represents a 19.04\% reduction in the maximum number of faults required compared to the results of Zhang et al. \cite{zhangetal2018}.
 The time complexity of our attack is negligible and significantly lesser than the two existing works.